 In~\cref{fig:snrBNS} we indicate the SNR distribution of the detected events as a function of redshift for the five networks.
 The median SNR does not depend much on the arm orientation, it is very similar for the 4L networks and the networks involving the triangle, which are somewhat less sensitive.
 The main difference is in the lower 90\% credible interval, the networks with a better alignment factor $\bar \alpha$ show less events detected with a relatively small SNR.

-\subsection{Sky Localization}
+\subsection{Sky localization}

 A good sky localization of the source plays a crucial role in enabling multimessenger astronomy.
 The ability to accurately pinpoint the origin of GW signals allows for an efficient follow-up with electromagnetic (EM) telescopes, which allows them to capture EM transients that may accompany the binary merger.
-Wide-field telescopes, such as the Vera Rubin Observatory~\cite{LSST:2008}, are expected to detect kilonove associated to BNS coalescences below a redshift of about 0.4~\cite{Gupta:2023-2}.
-Beyond this redshift, only the emission in the high-energy band through beamed GRBs is expected to be observed~\cite{GW170817MMA:2017}.
-Another important aspect of next-generation GW detectors is the ability to detect BNS inspirals minutes before the merger and send pre-merger alerts with a good estimate of the sky localization of the source~\cite{Nitz:2021,Chatterjee:2022,Hu:2023}.
-In this study we do not focus on the pre-merger localization, but instead consider the full signal.
-However, we expect that the relative difference between the networks in their localization capabilities would be similar for pre-merger signals.
+Wide-field telescopes, such as the Vera Rubin Observatory~\cite{LSST:2008}, are expected to detect kilonovae associated with BNS coalescences below a redshift of about 0.4~\cite{Gupta:2023-2}.
+Beyond this redshift, only the emission in the high-energy band through beamed gamma-ray bursts (GRBs) is expected to be observed~\cite{GW170817MMA:2017}.
+Another important aspect of next-generation GW detectors is the ability to detect BNS inspirals minutes before the merger and send premerger alerts with a good estimate of the sky localization of the source~\cite{Nitz:2021,Chatterjee:2022,Hu:2023}.
+In this study we do not focus on the premerger localization, but instead consider the full signal.
+However, we expect that the relative difference between the networks in their localization capabilities would be similar for premerger signals.